Iceland South Coast Tour A Day Trip to Vik from Reykjavik by JetSettingFools.com

 Rather than strictly informing us the importance of staying on schedule, he let us know that anyone delaying the tour would be required to sing karaoke for the group!

-Throughout the day, he peppered the standard script with personal stories that gave depth to the Iceland sights we visited.
+Throughout the day, he peppered the standard script with personal stories that gave depth to the sights we visited.
 Having a fun and friendly Vik tour guide can make all of the difference!

 Ring Road and Iceland Scenery